-Credit is a crucial ingredient of economic growth (e.g. Schumpeter, 1912; Levine, 2005), and it is also key for financial stability (e.g. Schularick and Taylor, 2012; Gourinchas and Obstfeld, 2012).
-Even in the current Covid-19 crisis, credit has been at the center of crucial policy measures (e.g. the Group of 30, 2020; Lagarde, 2020; Powell, 2020; IMF, 2021).
+Bank credit is a crucial ingredient of economic growth (e.g. Schumpeter, 1912; Levine, 2005), and it is also key for financial stability (e.g. Schularick and Taylor, 2012; Gourinchas and Obstfeld, 2012).
+Even in the current Covid-19 crisis, bank credit has been at the center of crucial policy measures (e.g. the Group of 30, 2020; Lagarde, 2020; Powell, 2020; IMF, 2021).

-Credit may change due to borrower factors (the demand side) or bank factors (the supply side), such as net worth, risk, expectations and preferences.
+Bank credit may change due to borrower factors (the demand-side) or bank factors (the supply-side), such as net worth, risk, expectations and preferences.
+For example, banks may reduce credit because the borrower is too risky or because banks do not have enough capital.
 In the words of Holmstrom and Tirole (1997, page 3): "The novelty in our analysis is that we study how these choices are influenced by the financial status of intermediaries as well as of firms.
 Since our model incorporates both demand factors (changes in collateral) and supply factors (changes in intermediary capital), we can identify a separate "balance sheet channel" and a "lending channel", a distinction that previously has only been discussed in the empirical literature (see Bernanke, 1993)."
-In this paper we identify and quantify the importance for credit of borrower (demand) factors vs. bank (supply) factors.
+In this paper we identify and quantify the importance for bank lending of both borrower (demand-side) factors versus bank (supply-side) factors.

-Regarding net worth and risk (balance sheet strength), the credit channel (Bernanke and Gertler 1995) is composed of two key sub-channels: the borrower (firm or household) balance sheet channel -i.e. how borrower (demand-side) factors affect lending decisions- and the bank lending channel (Bernanke 2007), i.e. how lender (supply-side) factors affect lending decisions.
-Borrower factors are e.g. borrower pledgeable income (collateral) as in Holmstrom and Tirole (1997), or more generally borrower net worth -accounting for total income level and volatility (e.g. Bernanke, Gertler and Gilchrist, 1999)- and borrower preferences on e.g. variable vs. fixed rate mortgage or maturity, which may depend on expectations and willingness to take on interest rate (liquidity) risks (e.g. Campbell and Cocco, 2015).
+Regarding net worth and risk (balance sheet strength), the credit channel (Bernanke and Gertler, 1995) is composed of two key sub-channels: the borrower (firm or household) balance sheet channel, i.e. how borrower (demand-side) factors affect bank lending decisions, and the bank lending channel (Bernanke, 2007), i.e. how lender (credit supply-side) factors affect bank lending decisions.
+Borrower factors are e.g. borrower pledgeable income (collateral) as in Holmstrom and Tirole (1997), or more generally borrower net worth - accounting for total income level and volatility (e.g. Bernanke, Gertler and Gilchrist, 1999) - and also borrower preferences on e.g. variable vs. fixed rate mortgage or maturity, which may depend on expectations and willingness to take on interest rate (liquidity) risks (e.g. Campbell and Cocco, 2015).
 Bank factors are e.g. bank capital, liquidity, and risk (see e.g. Gertler and Kiyotaki, 2010).
 Macro-finance and banking models differ in the importance of borrowers' and banks' factors and, for instance, models like Holmstrom and Tirole (1997) feature both channels as lending depends on both lender and borrower factors.

-For testing theories, it is thus essential to disentangle these borrower (demand) and lender (supply) factors and evaluate their relative size.
+For testing theories, it is thus essential to disentangle borrower and lender factors.
 Moreover, it is also crucial for informing policy makers on whether they should support borrowers or banks.
-Policy solutions differ when the factors constraining credit are borrower factors, which may require helping households or non-financial firms, or bank factors, which may require reforming banks or bailing them out (see e.g. Bernanke, 2018).
-For example, during the current Covid-19 crisis public policies included, on the one hand, providing public guarantees to support credit to (or directly lend to) borrowers (notably small and medium enterprises, SMEs) and mortgage (household) moratoria, and, on the other hand, providing capital and liquidity softening to banks to sustain their supply of credit.
+Policy solutions differ when the factors constraining credit are borrower factors, which may require helping households or nonfinancial firms, or bank factors, which may require reforming banks or bailing them out (e.g. Bernanke, 2018).
+During the Covid-19 crisis, public policies included providing public guarantees to support credit to (or directly lend to) small and medium enterprises (SMEs), mortgage (household) moratoria, and capital and liquidity softening to banks to sustain their credit supply.